MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 // etc.
 ```

 Why is this useful?
 Because buffers own **processing chains**.
-And processing chains are where you'll insert processes, analysis, transformations—everything that turns passive playback into active processing.
+And processing chains are where you'll insert
+processes, analysis, transformations - everything that turns passive playback into active processing.

 Each buffer has a method:
 ```cpp